 Marketing personnel are employed in retail, industrial and commercial firms, schools and hospitals, both locally and internationally.
 Marketing offers something for every business student -- a desk job as a market research analyst, or travel and excitement with the public as a salesperson, retailer, or public relations person.
-According to the National Association of Colleges and Employers in the Job Outlook for 2009, marketing is again in the top ten degrees in demand.
+According to the National Association of Colleges and Employers in the Job Outlook, marketing is in the top ten degrees in demand.